 Dr. Gerda Kits

-Dr. Kits originally became interested in economics out of a concern for issues of social justice and the environment.
+Dr. Gerda Kits originally became interested in economics out of a concern for social justice and ecological issues.
 She continues to believe that economics can offer helpful and hopeful insights that can help us pursue true stewardship, in service to our neighbours and the land.

-In her teaching, Dr. Kits’ goal is to help students learn to use economic ideas to gain understanding of real-life issues.
+As a teacher, Dr. Kits’ goal is to help students use economic ideas to understand real-life issues.
 She teaches courses in the Politics, History & Economics program, the Environmental Studies program, and the Commerce program.
-She uses a variety of interactive teaching methods and case studies to help students apply and act on what they learn.
-Teaching is her favourite part of being a professor, and she is always excited to hear students connect the concepts they are studying in class with events happening in the world around them.
+She emphasizes a pluralist approach to economics, and uses active learning methods and case studies to help students apply and act on what they learn.
+Her favourite part of being a professor is hearing students connect the concepts they are studying in class with events happening in the world around them.

-In the past and presently, Dr. Kits has been involved with a number of development and social justice organizations, including World Renew, Citizens for Public Justice, Kairos, and the Christian Reformed Office of Social Justice.
+As a volunteer and in her professional capacity, Dr. Kits has been involved with a number of development, environment, and justice organizations, including World Renew, Keepers of the Athabasca, Citizens for Public Justice, and Kairos.

-Kits, Gerda.
-2015.
+- Kits, Gerda.
+2015 (May).
 “Learning about living well in the land: Decolonizing the economics curriculum.”
-Presented at International Association for the Study of the Commons 2015 Conference, Edmonton, Alberta, May 25-29
+Presented at International Association for the Study of the Commons 2015 Conference, Edmonton, Alberta.

 - Kits, Gerda.
 2014 (August).
 Is Alberta's bitumen industry really "good for the economy"?
 Paper presented at Wellbeing and Equity within Planetary Boundaries: International Society for Ecological Economics 2014 Conference, University of Iceland, Reykjavik, Iceland.